drww/newhall/readme.md

 JAR: https://github.com/drww/newhall/blob/master/download/newhall-1.6.1.jar?raw=true

+For the Adobe Flex version of Newhall, which integrates this project (as "jNSM") into it, along with datasets and examples, please see this site: http://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/survey/class/?cid=nrcs142p2_053559

 ## Overview

 Newhall is a Java implementation of Franklin Newhall's model for soil moisture regime determination.
 This implementation stems directly from the Wambeke BASIC version of the Newhall simulation model, which was a BASIC reimplementation of the original COBOL version.
 The model functions by taking temperature and precipitation data from a point location, interpreted as monthly averages, and simulates the behavior of the moisture within a column of soil.
 It functions off the concept of horizontal moisture recharge (through precipitation) and vertical discharge within the moisture profile (through evaporation).